benchristelcom/benchristelcom.github.io/log.md

 I've listed two new JavaScript libraries I use on the [Web Portal](https://benchristel.com/portal.html) page:

 - [@regosen/gapless-5](https://www.npmjs.com/package/@regosen/gapless-5) - gapless and looped audio playback on the web.
 Essential if you're building a music player.
+I'm using it in my [meditation timer](https://benchristel.github.io/meditation) to loop the audio.
 - [tiny-invariant](https://www.npmjs.com/package/tiny-invariant) - a TypeScript assertion library that does [type narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html).
 Handy for those cases where _you_ know what type something is, but TypeScript doesn't, and you just want to throw an error in the (presumably impossible) case where the thing is the wrong type and move on with your life.
+I learned about tiny-invariant by contributing to [Mafs](https://mafs.dev/), [Steven Petryk](https://stevenpetryk.com/)'s ReactJS library for math visualization.

 ### End of July